 We love wine and we love to make wine.
 And we love to tell stories about it.
 Like life itself, winemaking combines art, craft, love, sweat, tears, the odd drop of blood and quite a bit of luck and randomness.
-To be able to share our passion for winemaking with you, we built our winery right in the city, to be part of the city.
+To share this passion for winemaking with you, we built our winery right in the city, to be part of the city.
 Our doors are open to street and you can watch every step of the vinification, from the arrival of grapes at the cellar to the bottling and labeling of the new wines.
 Read here more about the history of our project, our approach and our team.

 We started off as university researchers, Catarina as an evolutionary biologist exploring frog mating in Portugal and David as an anthropologist studying magical thinking in the Western Indian Ocean.
 We met at a barbecue party and have stayed together ever since.

 We decided to make wine together and spent two years studying oenology and viticulture at the Instituto Superior de Agronomia at the University of Lisbon.
 A professional internship led us to the Alentejo region.

 The first red is made in our bathroom back in the Santa Catarina neighbourhood of Lisboa.
 It smelled like a mixture of superglue, overcooked strawberry jam and oloroso sherry.
 We kept it for those guests who wouldn't leave.
 It was a rather curious wine.